MAT 411 with a grade of C or better.

 We will make limited use of Bb Learn this semester, which is Northern Arizona University’s default learning management system (LMS).
 Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our course webpage that lives outside of Bb Learn.
 I suggest you bookmark this page.
 The only thing I will use Bb Learn for is to communicate grades.

 You are allowed and encouraged to work together on homework.
-Yet, each student is expected to turn in his or her own work.
+Yet, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in one late homework assignment with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.

 Generally, the written homework assignments will be due on Wednesdays, but I will always tell you when a given homework assignment is due–so there should never be any confusion.
 Your homework will always be graded for completion and some subset of the problems will be graded for correctness.
 Problems that are graded for completeness will be worth 1 point.
 Problems that are graded for correctness will either be worth 2 points or 4 points depending on the level of difficulty.
 Generally, computation problems will be worth 2 points while problems requiring a formal proof will be worth 4 points.
 Each 4-point problem is subject to the following rubric: